SilverHalf/mount-balrior/decima/strategy.md

     <img class="decima-arena-image center"  src="../images/decima/strategy/phases/p3-2.webp">
 </label>

 The first set of [Fluxlances] in this phase includes the [Focused Fluxlance].
 If the kiter baits correctly on the right-hand side, the Green Arrow will spawn to the left of Decima, directly on top of the melee group.
-Melee group needs to stack inside of the [Focused Fluxlance] it to solve the mechanic.
-This can overlap with [Thunders]: in this case the melee group will need to dodge backward/forward, still staying inside the Green Arrow so as to not fail the mechanic.
+The melee group needs to stack inside of the [Focused Fluxlance] to solve the mechanic.
+This can overlap with [Thunders]: in this case they will need to dodge backward/forward while still staying inside the Green Arrow so as to not fail the mechanic.

 Next, Decima will [Seismic Reposition] to a different position.
 Be ready to provide <img class='inline stability'> [Stability] and follow Decima to her new location.
 The melee group can position themselves to stand between Decima and the conduits that have been charged up already; the ranged group should remain in the center and the kiter should bait on the opposite side to the melee group.